Z11/robe-tech-blog/posts/stevie-the-bus-website.md

-What I liked about GatsbyJS:
+What I liked about `GatsbyJS`:
 * Developer experience - The Gatsby CLI is great for building and developing a project.
 Also, the vast pool of plugins that are configured to work with Gatsby make configurating node packages a breeze.
 * Performance - Any changes you make to a file will take less than a second to show up in the screen.
 This performance is attributed to Gatsby's Hot Reload feature that is in place by default.
 However, any plugins that needs to be added and any changes to the gatsby-config.json will require you to restart gatsby.
 * Image optimization - Using gatsby-image is one of my favorite tools to use, since it provides different sizes of an image.
 This is to improve performance on different screen sizes.
+* Price - FREE!!!! 🥇
 * Lighthouse scores are amazing, check out the lighthouse scores for the website:

 <img width="520px" height="335px" src="../src/images/lighthouseScores.png"/>